peiyan1234/LeetCode-CPP-efficient-solution/README.md

 #0020:
 Runtime: 0 ms, faster than 100.00% of C++ online submissions for Merge Sorted Array.
 Memory Usage: 9.4 MB, less than 83.49% of C++ online submissions for Merge Sorted Array.

+#0021:
+Runtime: 0 ms, faster than 100.00% of C++ online submissions for Same Tree.
+Memory Usage: 10.4 MB, less than 66.01% of C++ online submissions for Same Tree.